 Now that you know where you are going, you can calculate your fare and buy your ticket.
 Fares are based on how far you travel.
 Fare charts are posted on each BART ticket vending machine.
 Destinations are listed alphabetically with the one-way and round-trip fares.
-A complete fare table showing fares to all stations is available in the "BART Fares and Schedules" brochure.
+There are two sets of fares for adult full-fare tickets, depending on whether you use a paper ticket or a Clipper[®] card.
+You can save up to \$1.00 on each round-trip ride by using a Clipper card.